hykilpikonna/AquaDX/docs/game_specific_notes.md

 ### Additional notes
 * Previous versions of Aqua reported different endpoint URI for Maimai DX thus required compatible patches.
 Currently, it doesn't matter and both will work.
+* Score cards are saved in the data folder.

 ## O.N.G.E.K.I